AppsFlyer/lein-protodeps/README.md

 ## Git HTTP authentication

+Often, when working locally, you will probably want to use SSH when cloning from Git.
+However, this may not be possible in all environments, such as when building your project in your CI/CD pipeline.

 To use HTTP authentication for cloning git repositories, use `:auth-method :http` and specify `:user` and `:password` keys in the repo's config map.
 These keys can be hardcoded strings or point to an environment variable via `:env/ENV_VAR_NAME`.

-Often, when working locally, you will probably want to use SSH when cloning from Git.
-However, this may not be possible in all environments, such as when building your project in your CI/CD pipeline.

-To allow this, you may override specific repo's configuration in a separate profile.
+To allow this, you may override a specific repo's configuration in a separate profile.
 For example, using the previous example:

 ```clj